danielfrance/laravel-aws-iac/README.md

 **Why GitHub Actions?**

 It's an easy-to-use CI/CD tool that integrates seamlessly with GitHub, helping automate your deployments and catch issues early.

+**Secrets:**

+- GitHub Secrets and Variables only store strings, so for lists and maps, you'll need to store them as JSON-encoded strings and then decode them inside Terraform.

+- Under the Terraform Plan step, you'll notice the environment variables.
+Notice that the variables are prefixed with TF*VAR* following by the terraform variable name which is usually lowercase.
+This is intentional and important.
+Github Secrets will automatically be capitalized however to map them to your terraform variables you'll need to use the TF*VAR* prefix followed by the terraform variable exactly as it is in the variables.tf file.

 ### 8. Customization & Variables